Indicio-tech/didcomm-labs/README.md

 This starter kit uses the connection protocol to establish connections with other agents.
-This starter kit can be used to connect directly to the Aries Toolbox for experimentation and other purposes (see [the starters readme](../README.md#connecting-directly-to-the-aries-toolbox) for more details).
+This starter kit can be used to connect directly to the Aries Toolbox for experimentation and other purposes.

 Requirements
 ------------